drishti-gupta0704/javascript_practice_projects/password_match_validator/README.md

 ## ✨ Features
 - Two password input fields (Password & Confirm Password)
-- Displays messages like: “Passwords match" and Passwords do not match ”
+- Displays messages like: “Password match" and "Password do not match ”
 - Alerts when fields are empty

 ### tech stack used